Cape Breton in the footsteps of the Scots

 Staying in a Scottish setting on the Cabot Trail: the Keltic Lodge

-It gets Scottish when we get to the Keltic Lodge.
-The hotel, which stands in a beautiful spot on a peninsula with views stretching far down the coast, reminds us of a Scottish mansion in its decor.
-Red, green and blue tartans transport us to another world.
-As the name suggests, this hotel celebrates the influence of Scottish immigrants.
-That Hotel is located in the National Park and is one of the Nova Scotia Signature Resorts, which includes the Digby Pines Golf Resort heard that we met a few years ago.
+The name itself says that this hotel celebrates the influence of Scottish immigrants.
+The Hotel is located in the National Park and is one of the Nova Scotia Signature Resorts, which includes the Digby Pines Golf Resort heard that we met a few years ago.
 It is best to stay here for several days to enjoy the surroundings, the golf course, the beach and above all the view.

 With the cable car to Cape Smokey